Who Is Paul Ryan?

 Paul Davis Ryan was born on January 29, 1970, in Janesville, Wisconsin.
 His father, Paul Ryan Sr., worked as an attorney, and his mother, Betty Ryan, was a stay-at-home mom.
 Ryan has one sister, Janet, and two brothers, Tobin and Stan.

-After graduating from Miami University in Ohio with a degree in economics and political science in 1992, Paul Ryan began working as a marketing consultant for a family-run branch of a Wisconsin construction company.
+Ryan graduated from Joseph A. Craig High School in Janesville.
+He went on to study at Miami University in Ohio where he graduated with a degree in economics and political science in 1992.
+After his college graduation, Ryan began working as a marketing consultant for a family-run branch of a Wisconsin construction company.
 He entered politics a few years later, working as a legislative aide for U.S. Senator Bob Kasten, and later for Senator Sam Brownback and New York Republican Representative Jack Kemp.

 Ryan became interested in government after reading the literature of Ayn Rand; Ryan has said that he agrees with Rand's "objectivist" philosophy, relating her philosophy to a fight of "individualism versus collectivism," but later stated that he rejects Rand's philosophy because he believes it's based on atheism.
 According to an August 2012 article in The New Yorker, Ryan said of Rand, "I reject her philosophy.
 It's an atheist philosophy.
 It reduces human interactions down to mere contracts and it is antithetical to my worldview.
 If somebody is going to try to paste a person's view on epistemology to me, then give me Thomas Aquinas."